-NEWS: We have a new webpage for our "Understanding Sembrando Vida" project.
+We have a dedicated webpage for our "Understanding Sembrando Vida" project.

 The Covid-19 pandemic and Brexit crisis have revealed a number of structural vulnerabilities in the UK food system and exposed the scale of food poverty in the UK today.
 The number of people dependent on the charitable donations of food banks has increased exponentially and Trussell Trust food banks alone distributed 1.2 million food parcels between April and September in 2020, but many thousands were already food bank dependent before the Covid crisis.
 The endemic level of food bank dependence in the UK can be understood as a ‘food sovereignty’ crisis.

 Food sovereignty as a form of local struggle began in the late 90s from the Via Campesina farmer’s alliance in Belgium, and was subsequently developed into a global movement which asks for “the right of people to healthy and culturally appropriate food produced through ecologically sound and sustainable methods” (Declaration of Nyéléni, 2007).
 Unlike food security which has been criticised as overly reliant on a highly industrialised, corporate global food industry, food sovereignty focuses on people’s movements and shifts attention to how ideas and practices of history, power, and justice are integral to food production and cultures of food consumption.